-Automatically categorize contacts based on keywords and phrases used during a conversation
+Categorize contacts based on keywords and phrases used in a conversation in Contact Lens

 You can set up Contact Lens to track issues that you know exist in your contact center ("known knowns"), and monitor any changes over time.